Alternative Name(s): Miniature Dishes

 Collected by American folklorist Dr Dorothy Howard.
 In 1962-63, during sabbatical leave, Dr Howard undertook research in Tonala.
 She had for many years been keen to study a single child intensively in the context of his family and community, and collect play materials from the local community.
 She choose to study Pedro Munoz, who was 12 years old in 1962.
 She published a book based her research, Pedro of Tonalá, in 1989.
 In later years she studied a girl from ages two to four in Lincoln, Nebraska (1967-1969), and in 1977 published a detailed account of her own childhood in Dorothy's World: Childhood in Sabine Bottom, 1902-1910.

-This object forms part of the Dorothy Howard Collection, contained within the Australian Children's Folklore Collection (ACFC).
-The ACFC is unique in Australia, documenting contemporary children's folklore across Australia and in other countries reaching back to the 1870s.
+This set is part of the Dorothy Howard Collection.
+Dr Howard visited Australia as a Fulbright fellow in 1954-55 to document and research the folklore of Australian children, and established an on-going research connection with Australia, particularly through Dr June Factor.
+The Collection primarily contains documents, photographs and objects from Australia and the United States.
+It is now contained with the Australian Children's Folklore Collection (ACFC), unique in Australia, documenting contemporary children's folklore across Australia and in other countries reaching back to the 1870s.
 The Collection has a strong component of research material relating to Victoria.

 Set of four miniature brown ceramic toy dishes with white pattern markings.
 One flat bowl with white pattern around the rim, one utensil jar with two white rings around the rim, one vase with white bird decoration and one urn with handle and white pattern.
 Pieces are stored in a white cardboard box.